 The most expensive Hennessy is Hennessy Ellipse which can range from $12,000 to $14,000.
 It is limited edition and considered one of the most expensive Cognacs money can buy.

 Hennessy is best enjoyed neat, and at body temperature.
 However, it is a fantastic addition to many cocktail recipes.
-If neat is a little too much, adding soda water is acceptable as this combination helps to retain the intense flavours.
+If neat is a little too much, adding soda water is acceptable as this combination helps to retain the intense flavors.